aungKhantPaing/du-map/README.md

 - Analyze places with data visualization

 ## Build with
-DU Map was built with -
+DU Map was built using -
 - Easy, but powerful __VueJS__
 - Fairly pricing (almost free) __MapBox__
 - Beautiful, yet solid __Materialize CSS__ framework
+- And with a little touch of __Animate.css__